rhaiscript/rhai-dylib/README.md

 Here is a list of stuff that we could implement or think about. (to move in issues)

 - [ ] How could we "restrain" the API access of the rhai engine ?
 Lock those behind features ?
-Using a new type that wraps the engine ?
+Using a new type that wraps the engine (Proxy) ?
 - [ ] What ABI should be used ?
 Should we lock different ABIs behind features ?
 - [ ] Configure libloading for multiple targets.
 - [ ] Lock plugin loaders behind features.